hamidgh09/Reframer/experiments/motivation/README.md

 You can use `make network-functions` to run this experiment.

 - **Network Stack Effects:** This experiment shows the impact of packets locality (SLF) on performance of Linux kernel networking stack!
 We use `iperf` to make hundreds of parallel TCP connection between the client and DUT.
 We also modify the default Linux `tc` queuing discipline to form the desired SLF value.
+You can use `make network-stack` to run this experiment.

 [testbed-guide]: https://github.com/hamidgh09/Reframer/blob/main/README.md#testbed